By: Ismail M Taher

 And here’s the kicker: complaining damages other areas of your brain as well.
-Research from Stanford University has shown that complaining shrinks the hippocampus -- an area of the brain that’s critical to problem solving and intelligent thought.
-Damage to the hippocampus is scary; especially when you consider that it’s one of the primary brain areas destroyed by Alzheimer’s.”
+Research from Stanford University has shown that complaining shrinks the hippocampus — an area of the brain that’s critical to problem solving and intelligent thought.
+Damage to the hippocampus is scary; especially considering that it’s one of the primary brain areas destroyed by Alzheimer’s.”

 #5 complaining halts your spiritual and personal growth.

 If you’re someone who complains about everything on a regular basis, you might be actually hurting your very own journey towards growth, development and maturity as a human being.